 Target controls optimization and debug flags.
 Each mode means:

 debug: Build with C++ debugging symbols, runtime checks (performs checks and reports error) and none to little optimization.

-- release: Build without symbols, with optimization and with little to no runtime checks.
+release: Build without symbols, with optimization and with little to no runtime checks.
 This target can't be used together with

 scons platform=<platform> target=debug/release_debug/release

-This flag appends the ”.debug” suffix (for debug), or ”.tools” (for debug with tools enabled).
-When optimization is enabled (release) it appends the ”.opt” suffix.
+with tools enabled).
+When optimization is enabled (release), it appends

 Bits is meant to control the CPU or OS version intended to run the binaries.
 It is focused mostly on desktop platforms and ignored everywhere else.

-- 32: Build binaries for 32 bits platform.
+32: Build binaries for 32-bit platforms.

-- 64: Build binaries for 64 bits platform.
+64: Build binaries for 64-bit platforms.

 scons platform=<platform> bits=default/32/64

 bits=default is used, the suffix will match the detected